plone/training/docs/mastering-plone/what_is_plone.md

 - Volto is installed separately from the Plone backend.
   See chapter {ref}`installation-install-frontend-label` for instructions.
 - Volto runs in a different process than the Plone backend.
   By default Volto runs on port 3000.
-If you start Volto with `yarn start` you can see the frontend on <http://localhost:3000>.
+If you start Volto with `make start` you can see the frontend on <http://localhost:3000>.
   The Plone backend runs by default on <http://localhost:8080>
 - You create a new Plone instance in an already set up Zope environment via the backend.
   This is by now not possible in Volto.